urpatton/OSD-Wizard-UDI-Replacement/README.md

 .FUNCTIONALITY
 	OSD wizard will only function in Windows PE

+ Logging
 	Creates an "OSD_Wizard.log" file in the "_SMSTSLogPath" directory OSD_Wizard.Log logs the wizard output

 Wizard functionality and configurations
 	Custom wizard Icon